Defect-induced electronic smectic state at the surface of nematic materials

 While a purely electronic mechanism was previously invoked to explain surface nematicity \citep{Koshelev2016}, in this Letter we focus on the role of the elastic degrees of freedom.
-The nemato-elastic coupling, hereafter denoted $g$, is known to significantly impact the nematic state, particularly in FeSC \citep{PhysRevLett.105.157003,doi:10.1143/JPSJ.80.073702,doi:10.1143/JPSJ.81.024604,PhysRevLett.111.137001,BOHMER201690,PhysRevLett.124.157001,Chibani2021}.
-For instance, coupling to elastic fluctuations, manifested as acoustic phonons, generates long-range nematic interactions that render the nematic transition mean-field like \citep{Qi2009,Schmalian2016,Paul_Garst,Carvalho2019,PhysRevLett.124.157001}.
-Random strain, intrinsically present in any sample, creates random nematic conjugate fields that foster behaviors associated with the random-field Ising-model \citep{Carlson2006,Kuo2016,Wiecki2021}.
-Here, we show that defects commonly found in the surfaces of crystals, such as steps separating terrace domains, promote an electronic smectic state localized near the surface and that onsets at a temperature $T_{\mathrm{smc}} >T_{\mathrm{nem}}$ (see Fig. \ref{fig_smec} for a schematic illustration of the surface smectic state).
-As the temperature is lowered, a bulk nematic phase is stabilized and the smectic phase disappears.
-Our results establish a hitherto unexplored facet of electronic nematic phases in elastic media, which we argue can help reconcile bulk-sensitive and surface-sensitive measurements in iron-based superconductors.
+The nemato-elastic coupling $g$ is known to significantly impact the nematic state, particularly in FeSC \citep{PhysRevLett.105.157003,doi:10.1143/JPSJ.80.073702,doi:10.1143/JPSJ.81.024604,PhysRevLett.111.137001,BOHMER201690,PhysRevLett.124.157001,Chibani2021,GALLAIS2016}.
+For instance, coupling to elastic fluctuations (acoustic phonons) renders the nematic transition mean-field like \citep{Qi2009,Schmalian2016,Paul_Garst,Carvalho2019,PhysRevLett.124.157001}, whereas intrinsic random strain fosters behaviors associated with the random-field Ising-model \citep{Carlson2006,Kuo2016,Wiecki2021}.
+Here, we show that defects commonly found in the surfaces of crystals, such as steps separating terrace domains, promote an electronic smectic state localized near the surface and that onsets at a temperature $T_{\mathrm{smc}} >T_{\mathrm{nem}}$ (see Fig. \ref{fig_smec}).
+The smectic state survives down to a temperature $T_{\mathrm{smc-nem}}$, which decreases as the sample thickness is reduced, at which point a homogeneous nematic phase takes over.
+Our results establish a hitherto unexplored facet of electronic nematic phases in elastic media, which we argue can explain the intriguing observation of Ref. \citep{Shimojima2021} of a mesoscopic nematic wave in FeSC.